FedCCRL: Federated Domain Generalization with Cross-Client Representation Learning: Introduction

 \section{Introduction}

 Traditional machine learning algorithms typically assume that training and test data follow the same independent and identically distributed (IID) pattern.
 However, this assumption is difficult to maintain in real-world applications, where models often encounter Out-of-Distribution (OOD) data \cite{recht2019imagenet}.
-In such cases, models trained on specific source domains (e.g., cartoon images) tend to suffer significant performance degradation on unseen domains (e.g., sketch images).
+In such cases, models trained on specific source domains (\eg, cartoon images) tend to suffer significant performance degradation on unseen domains (\eg, sketch images).
 To address the challenges posed by domain shift, Domain Generalization (DG) \cite{DGsurvey}, which aims to enhance the model’s ability to generalize to unseen domains, has garnered significant attention.
 Nevertheless, traditional DG algorithms assume that the data is centrally stored and accessible to a single model, which contrasts with real-world scenarios where data is distributed across multiple clients.
 To enable these clients to collaboratively train a model without exchanging their raw data, Federated Learning (FL) \cite{fedavg} emerges as a promising framework.

-However, most existing DG methods are not directly applicable to the FL setting.
-Specifically, traditional DG algorithms, which often rely on data sharing between domains—violating the core privacy principles of FL \cite{fl_privacy_survey1,fl_privacy_survey2}.
-Furthermore, as shown in Figure \ref{fig: federated domain generalization setting}, the limited quantity of samples and the lack of domain diversity on each client further exacerbate the difficulties in achieving satisfactory performance using existing centralized DG methods \cite{li2018domain,zhao2020domain}.
-In order to enhance models' domain generalization ability in FL systems, Federated Domain Generalization (FDG) \cite{fdg_survey} is emerging as an important research direction within FL.
+However, most existing DG methods are not directly applicable to the FL setting due to two primary limitations.
+One key limitation is that traditional DG algorithms frequently depend on inter-domain data sharing, which contravenes the fundamental privacy principles of FL \cite{fl_privacy_survey1,fl_privacy_survey2}.
+Another significant challenge, as illustrated in \cref{fig: federated domain generalization setting}, is the limited data quantity and insufficient domain diversity within individual clients, which complicates achieving satisfactory performance when using conventional centralized DG approaches \cite{li2018domain,zhao2020domain}.